2bndy5/Rainmeter-Cookiecutter/README.rst

   ``<repo-name>_<version_tag>.rmskin`` file) to your published releases for easy installation.
 * An extra workflow (includes a badge) to scan the repository for malicious software using ClamAV.
-This is useful if your reository contains executable binaries like 3rd-party Rainmeter plugins or exe files.
+This is useful if your repository contains executable binaries like 3rd-party Rainmeter plugins or exe files.
 That said, it is still *strongly recommended* that you monitor what executable binary files get added to your repository.